jamesmh/coravel/Docs/Mailing.md

 - An instance of `MailRecipient`
 - An instance of `IEnumerable<MailRecipient>`

-You may also pass some `object` that exposes a `public` field or property `Email` and `Name` that Coravel will automatically use.
-You can inject this object via your Mailable's constructor to that it can be passed into the `To` method.
+You may also pass some `object` that exposes a `public` field or property `Email` and `Name` which Coravel will automatically use.
+You can inject this object via your Mailable's constructor so that it can be referenced in the `Build` method.

 ### Subject

 Coravel will use the name of your class (removing any postfix of "Mailable") to generate the subject.

-Give a mailable with the name `OrderCompletedMailable`, a subject of "Order Completed" will be generated for you.
+Given a mailable with the name `OrderCompletedMailable`, a subject of "Order Completed" will be generated for you.

 Alternatively, you may set the subject with the `Subject()` method.